 Every person who files for bankruptcy has to take a credit counseling course in the 6 months before their bankruptcy petition is filed with the court.
 This is a requirement in both Chapter 7 and Chapter 13 cases.
 The course has to be taken through a credit counseling agency that is approved by the Department of Justice.

 Credit counseling courses like this one give you an idea of whether you really need to file for bankruptcy or whether you could get back on your feet through some type of informal repayment plan.

 Once you complete the course, you will receive a certificate of completion.
 Keep it.
-You will need to give a copy of this certificate to the court when you file your bankruptcy forms in Step 5.↑ Back to top
+Bankruptcy laws require that you provide a copy of this certificate to the court when you file your bankruptcy forms in Step 5.↑ Back to top

 3. Complete the Bankruptcy Forms

 The bankruptcy forms include at least 23 separate forms, totaling roughly 70 pages.
 The bankruptcy forms ask you about everything you make, spend, own, and owe.
 You’ll also include some bankruptcy basics, like what type of bankruptcy you’re filing under and whether a bankruptcy lawyer is helping you.